ouaibe/dreo-cloudcutter/README.md

 I don't plan on maintaining this other than for my direct immediate needs.
 Unfortunately I am quite busy and run multiple projects in parallel, and would be quite happy if someone else with more advanced ESPHome knowledge would fork this and add more features.
 I shared as much information as possible in that repo so that others could take over should they feel the desire to do so.

 ## It doesn't work on my fan / I Bricked it / etc.
 Unfortunately, as stated in the disclaimer, this guide only made available for informational purposes, and although the approach might work with other Dreo fans, or even different models of the same fan, it is not an assumption one can make without risking to brick your fan.
+There is no backup of your fan's firmware in case you brick it since you didn't dump it via hardware/UART access, if the OTA fails, the fan is bricked.

-Dreo might have used a completely different application/firmware, a different MCU with a different protocol.
+Also, Dreo might have used a completely different application/firmware, a different MCU with a different protocol.
 The only way to truly know this is to dump your firmware using UART, validate it's the same version and/or fork this repo to add your modifications.

-## Does this work with other Dreo Pilot Max (DBTF04S, DTTF04S)?
+## Does this work with other Dreo Pilot Max (DBTF04S, DTTF04S) or other Dreo Fans?
 Unfortunately, as stated in the disclaimer, this guide only made available for informational purposes, and although the approach might work with other Dreo fans, or even different models of the same fan, it is not an assumption one can make without risking to brick your fan.
+There is no backup of your fan's firmware in case you brick it since you didn't dump it via hardware/UART access, if the OTA fails, the fan is bricked.

-Dreo might have used a completely different application/firmware, a different MCU with a different protocol.
+Also, Dreo might have used a completely different application/firmware, a different MCU with a different protocol.
 The only way to truly know this is to dump your firmware using UART, validate it's the same version and/or fork this repo to add your modifications.

 ## Are you going to maintain that ESPHome module?